tripleonard/kod-solarized/README.md

 You might need to restart Kod for changes to take effect or select View->Reload style from the menu.
 Tho, `setup` should kill Kod.app.
-Then, simply open your `~/.kod/mystyle.css` in Kod -- when edited and saved Kod will automatically reload the style, thus you see the effect of your alterations.
+Then, simply open your `~/.kod/mystyle.css` in Kod(it is saved as `~/.kod/solarized.css` by the setup script) -- when edited and saved Kod will automatically reload the style, thus you see the effect of your alterations.